-- As the rotor within the generator spins, the spinning magnets attached to the rotor causes the electrons within the copper coil to flow.
+- As the rotor within the generator spins, the spinning magnets attached to the rotor cause the electrons within the copper coil to flow.

-- The flow of the electrons or electric charge is known as the electricity.
+- The flow of electrons or electric charge is known as electricity.

 - The electricity produced in this way powers the grids of electricity.